luis-i-benavides/cams-ref-impl-angular/README.md

      ./gradlew idea

+## Debugging the Client Code
+While debugging the AngularJS code, it is useful to reload the page in the browser automatically when any source file changes.
+You can do this by running the `gulp watch` command in `cams-ref-impl-angular/cams-ref-impl-angular-client`.

 # To Do (in descending priority)
 * Build with Maven (coexisting with Gradle)
 * Build WAR with Gradle and test deployment to servlet container.
 Consult [this](http://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-gradle-plugin.html) and [this](http://docs.spring.io/spring-boot/docs/current/reference/html/howto-traditional-deployment.html#howto-create-a-deployable-war-file) for details